Rara avis in terris nigroque simillima cygno

 a rare bird in the lands, and very like a black swan

-Whilst roaming the river area, the striking black swans immediately caught my attention.
 Throughout European history, in literature, music and theatre, the black swan has been attributed with dark symbolism, having a sinister and seductive association with evil.

-The first recorded sighting of a black swan by a non-Indigenous person was by the Dutch explorer, Willem de Vlamingh in 1697, when he sailed into the Derbal Yaragan, known as the Swan River.
-As European swans were only white, this was a unique and momentous as prior to this, the black swan only existed in the European imagination from the popular proverb, a rare bird in the land.
+The first recorded sighting of a black swan by a non-Indigenous person was by the Dutch explorer, Willem de Vlamingh in 1697, when he sailed into the Derbal Yaragan, also known as the Swan River.
+As European swans were only white, this was a unique and momentous as prior to this, the black swan only existed in the European imagination as the popular proverb, a rare bird in the land.

-This proverb dates back to the Roman satirist, Juvenal, who wrote in AD 82, rara avis in terris nigroque simillima cygno translating to "a rare bird in the lands, and very like a black swan”.
+This proverb dates back to the Roman satirist, Juvenal, who wrote in AD 82, rara avis in terris nigroque simillima cygno translating to a rare bird in the lands, and very like a black swan.
 This became a popular metaphor for something that could not exist or was not possible.